ethyca/fides/clients/fides-js/docs/interfaces/Fides.md

 link on the page via CSS rules - see the example below!

-When not used as a click handler, `Fides.showModal()` can be called programmatically at any time from your own custom Javascript logic as desired.
+When not used as a click handler, `Fides.showModal()` can be called programmatically at any time from your own custom JavaScript logic as desired.

 **`Example`**